 There has been longstanding knowledge that stress can lead to cardiovascular disease.
 Although this is a known fact, it may not seem truly plausible until it affects someone you know.
-One night when I was a senior in college, I was up late studying for a test and got a call from my dad informing me that my mom had experienced an aortic aneurism.
-Thankfully, it was relatively minor and they were able to place a stint and she was fine!
+One night in college, I was up late studying for a test when I got a call from my dad.
+He informed me that my mom had experienced an aortic aneurism.
+Thankfully, it was relatively minor, they placed a stint and she was fine!
+As I learn more about the causes and effects of stress I think about what could have caused this scary event to occur.
 Although high blood pressure runs in our family, which was likely the major contributor, it was also a stressful period of time in her life.
 Sapolsky (2004) helped me to understand the significant role that this stress might have played in her cardiovascular event.
 Continual activation of the stress response can lead to chronically elevated blood pressure, or hypertension.
 Chronic elevation in blood pressure leads to increased need for muscle to control the flow of blood through your blood vessels.
 This causes vascular resistance, where the vessels become more rigid and resistant to blood flow.
 Blood pressure is now even higher, which can lead to damage of blood vessels and potentially lead to an aneurism.
 Thus, as my mom was under chronic stress, and was already prone to hypertension, the combination of these two could have been fatal…I am very thankful it was not!
 As I learned, stress can damage the inner lining of blood vessels, but additionally our body’s attempt to repair this damage can also lead to detrimental effects, such as atherosclerosis.
 Though the plaque buildup in atherosclerosis is mostly from mobilization of fat stores in the body, when in combination with poor diet (high fat/cholesterol) this could exacerbate CVD risk.
 As such, when these two factors of chronic stress and poor health behaviors are combined the effects synergize and elevate risk for CVD.
 It seems to be a viscous cycle where when we are under periods of high stress we neglect to take care of our bodies, when doing so could save us from detrimental health outcomes.
 Thankfully, my mom maintains a healthy diet, so she could check that risk factor off the list.